 If a son isn’t saying “mama” like other babies, if a father discovers his child hates being touched, if a mother has to stop walking with her child to the store for fear he’ll melt down in a tantrum on the floor every time, and if a teacher telephones to say their daughter won’t stop darting her tongue in and out, disrupting the class, then parents know something’s terribly wrong.
 And when someone says these are the signs of “autism”, they start to feel absolute terror.

 For many years ACAP (The Academy of Clinical and Applied Psychoanalysis) has dedicated its nonprofit work providing mental health resources to the most vulnerable members of our community.
 In keeping with this mission we are beginning a new endeavor, iStrive.
 This program will enable young adults on the autism spectrum to develop interpersonal and occupational skills that can lead to opportunities for a new stream of competent, reliable, and responsible employees for companies like yours.
-We are writing now to ask for your support as a sponsor, with all the visibility it entails, in this important venture that begins with the iStrive launch party at the Crystal Plaza, on May 1, 2018.

 Let us tell you about the why this project is so needed.
 Over the past 35 years we’ve met many children on the autism spectrum, and we’ve gotten to know their parents, too.
 More than two and a half percent of all the children born in New Jersey are now being diagnosed with autism.
 Their mothers and fathers once expected their babies to grow up, go to college, have a job and eventually become independent adults.
 But they usually abandon these dreams, and replace them with the rare determination we’ve witnessed.
 It takes that and unflinching commitment to care for their child whose unexpected, consuming maturational needs make tackling everyday tasks a marathon challenge.
 We know that when offered the opportunity to participate as productive employees, and with the sustained back up of a program like iStrive, these individuals shine.
 They become among the most valued core staff with their eagerness to get a job done correctly, their contagious enthusiasm about the organization, and their loyalty.